CleverRaven/Cataclysm-DDA/doc/GUIDE_FOOD_AND_DRINK.md

 #### Step 5: We determine Health

-First we average the RDI of the good stuff:
+First we average the DRI of the good stuff:

-0.029 Vitamine A
+0.029 Vitamin A
 0 Vitamin B-12
 1.133 Vitamin C
 0.015 Calcium